 Ed Burke’s Field Museum move may not have been unusual, but it shouldn’t be the norm

-This is a warning to everyone else in the political business who thinks its OK to make an oblique threat that is never followed through on.
-Don’t do it.
+This is a warning to everyone else in the political business who thinks it’s OK to make a threat: Don’t do it, Rich Miller writes.

 Perhaps the weakest federal criminal charge against former Ald.
 Edward Burke (14th) was about his plot to extort the Chicago Field Museum because a friend’s daughter never heard back about an internship after Burke sent over her resume.